Municipal Court FAQ’s

 How do I handle violations through the Violations Bureau?

-If you will be entering a plea of guilty or no contest, you can appear before the Court clerk and either pay the fine in full or sign a payment agreement.
+If you will be entering a plea of guilty or no contest, you can appear before the Court Clerk and either pay the fine in full or sign a payment agreement.
 You may also do this by mail, following the instructions on the reverse side of the citation.
-You can email the Court clerk at: Court@cityofyamhill.com
+The email for the Court Clerk is: firstname.lastname@example.org

-You may make arrangements by phoning the office at (503) 662-3511, and the Violations Bureau can assess the fine amount or determine if you qualify for Traffic School.
+You may make arrangements by calling the office at (503) 662-3511, and the Violations Bureau can assess the fine amount or determine if you qualify for Traffic School.

 You may handle the citation by appearing in Court at the time set for arraignment on the front of your citation.